The Joint Commission Accreditation

-The Johns Hopkins Hospital was awarded an "A" in the fall 2020 round of hospital safety grades by the Leapfrog Group.
+The Johns Hopkins Hospital was awarded an "A" in the most recent round of hospital safety grades by the Leapfrog Group.
 The Leapfrog Group evaluates hospital performance in preventing medical errors, infections and other harms among patients in their care.

 ANCC Magnet Recognition for Nursing Excellence

 The Magnet Recognition Program designates organizations worldwide where nursing leaders successfully align their nursing strategic goals to improve the organization’s patient outcomes.

 The DAISY Award is an internationally acknowledged recognition program to celebrate registered nurses that have exemplified extraordinary and compassionate patient care.
 A DAISY Award is given to a deserving nurse each quarter, based on criteria established to meet our mission and values.

 Celebrating Johns Hopkins Hospital’s First DAISY Team Award Recipients

 The Johns Hopkins Hospital’s first DAISY Team Award was presented to the staff of Nelson 5.
 Nelson 5 was one of the first units at the hospital to care for COVID-19 patients since the beginning of the pandemic.

 Baby-Friendly Hospital Initiative